 You found a bug There is a bug in your code, such as a possible null dereference.
 Fix your code to prevent that crash.
 Wrong annotations The annotations are too strong (they are incorrect) or too weak (they are imprecise).
 Improve the annotations, usually by writing more annotations in order to better express the specification.
-Only write
+Only write annotations that accurately describe the intended behavior of the software - don't write inaccurate annotations just for the purpose of eliminating type-checker warnings.

 Usually you need to improve the annotations in your source code.
-Sometimes you need to improve annotations in a library that your program uses (see Chapter 34, page 225).
+Sometimes you need to improve annotations in a library that your program uses (see Chapter 35, page 227).